igordejanovic/rustemo/README.md

       info.
 - [ ] Macro builder.
 - [ ] Docs (will mostly be based on parglare docs for the grammar language).
+      There are some WIP in the docs folder but still not usable.
 - [ ] GLR parsing based on Right-Nulled GLR algorithm (RNGLR).

 ## License